Mt Bromo: Everything You Need to Know + Avoid the Crowds

 See the Sunrise over Bromo Volcanic Complex

 Usually the first thing that all visitors do is see the sunrise from a view point across from Mt Bromo.
 From there, you will be able to see three volcanoes - Mt Batok, the most prominent one, Mt Bromo, in the middle, sometimes with a bit of smoke coming out and Mt Semeru the tallest one in the background.
-There are a few view points to choose from, but usually your guide will have his or hers favorite one, but you can try to negotiate.
-We include a list of the view points later in this article for your reference.
+There are a few view points to choose from, but usually your guide will have his or hers favourite one, but you can try to request for your fave if you have one!
+We will include a list of the view points later in this article for your reference.

 Seeing or Climbing Mount Batok